MegunoLink has two Visualizers for plotting data:

-The first line of the sketch loads in the MegunoLink library, which contains support for easily sending data to MegunoLink.
+#include "MegunoLink.h"— loads the MegunoLink library, which includes support for easily sending data to MegunoLink.

 MyPlot.
-This represents a plot in MegunoLink.
-When you send data to this variable, it will take care of sending the right information down the serial link to MegunoLink.
-Check out the reference material on plotting for sending data to different plots.
+This variable represents a plot in MegunoLink.
+Its methods take care of sending the right messages down the serial link to MegunoLink.

 SensorValue) to MegunoLink.
 It uses a series name of

 When you build and upload the analogue plot sketch to your Arduino it will start sending serial messages like this: